vegan holiday

 Not everyone has it in them to travel to the four corners of the earth.
 If you’d rather live vicariously through other people’s journeys, two vegan travel memoirs may interest you.
 Bestselling cookbook author Lindsay S. Nixon has written The Happy Herbivore Abroad, in which she recounts details of her travel while offering up her recipes for 135 foods she sampled while eating internationally.

 On the opposite end of the travel spectrum, Kristin Lajeunesse wrote a vegan memoir covering her two years on the road.
-Her book relates the experiences she had while driving her van 39,000 miles through eighteen states.
+Her book relates the experiences she had driving her van 39,000 miles through eighteen states.
 If you feel the calling to explore America’s great outdoors, check out this vegan guide to camping in U.S. national parks.